Freiburger FC

 Freiburger FC (/de/) is a German association football club based in Freiburg, Baden-Württemberg.
 Freiburger FC were one of the founding clubs of the DFB (German Football Association) in 1900.
+They currently compete in Landesliga Südbaden Staffel 2, the seventh tier of German football after being relegated from Verbandsliga Südbaden in 2024-25 season.

 History

 Founded in 1897, for many decades FFC were the dominant club in the city.
 Their early successes included a South German title in their second season and a national championship in 1907.
 The club were also semi-finalists of the Torneo Internazionale Stampa Sportiva, one of the first international football competitions in the world, in 1908.
 Those wins proved to be the height of their success, and they have not won any significant honours since.
 In 1916, the club managed to win the Südkreis-Liga but the competition was heavily affected by the war and very localised.